RickStrahl/GistIntegration-MarkdownMonster-Addin/Readme.md

 ﻿# Gist Integration Markdown Monster Add-in

+#### Markdown Monster addin to create embeddable Gists and open and save documents from Gists

 <img src="Build\icon.png" width="110" />

 A [Markdown Monster](https://markdownmonster.west-wind.com) addin that integrates with a few Gist features: